Parental Alienation Syndrome

 Can you lose custody for parental alienation?

-The new Cafcass approach initially provides alienating parents the opportunity to alter their behaviour with therapy.
+The new CAFCASS approach initially provides alienating parents the opportunity to alter their behaviour with therapy.
 If alienating parents fail to respond they will not be allowed to have their children with them.
 Additionally, contact between the alienating parent and child could also be refused for a number of months.

 Is a child’s refusal for contact always related to parental alienation syndrome?